Cytogenetics: Human abnormalities and medical applications

 Following the advent of procedures that allowed easy enumeration of chromosomes, discoveries were quickly made related to aberrant chromosomes or chromosome number.

-In some congenital disorders, such as Down syndrome, cytogenetics revealed the nature of the chromosomal defect: a "simple" trisomy.
+Constitutional cytogenetics: In some congenital disorders, such as Down syndrome, cytogenetics revealed the nature of the chromosomal defect: a "simple" trisomy.
 Abnormalities arising from nondisjunction events can cause cells with aneuploidy (additions or deletions of entire chromosomes) in one of the parents or in the fetus.
 In 1959, Lejeune discovered patients with Down syndrome had an extra copy of chromosome 21.
 Down syndrome is also referred to as trisomy 21.

 Other numerical abnormalities discovered include sex chromosome abnormalities.
 A female with only one X chromosome has Turner syndrome, whereas a male with an additional X chromosome, resulting in 47 total chromosomes, has Klinefelter syndrome.
 Many other sex chromosome combinations are compatible with live birth including XXX, XYY, and XXXX.
 The ability for mammals to tolerate aneuploidies in the sex chromosomes arises from the ability to inactivate them, which is required in normal females to compensate for having two copies of the chromosome.
 Not all genes on the X chromosome are inactivated, which is why there is a phenotypic effect seen in individuals with extra X chromosomes.

 Trisomy 13 was associated with Patau syndrome and trisomy 18 with Edwards syndrome.

-In 1960, Peter Nowell and David Hungerford discovered a small chromosome in the white blood cells of patients with Chronic myelogenous leukemia (CML).
+Acquired cytogenetics: In 1960, Peter Nowell and David Hungerford discovered a small chromosome in the white blood cells of patients with Chronic myelogenous leukemia (CML).
 This abnormal chromosome was dubbed the Philadelphia chromosome - as both scientists were doing their research in Philadelphia, Pennsylvania.
 Thirteen years later, with the development of more advanced techniques, the abnormal chromosome was shown by Janet Rowley to be the result of a translocation of chromosomes 9 and 22.
 Identification of the Philadelphia chromosome by cytogenetics is diagnostic for CML.
+More than 780 leukemias and hundreds of solid tumors (lung, prostate, kidney, etc.) are now characterized by an acquired chromosomal abnormality, whose prognostic value is crucial.
+The identification of these chromosomal abnormalities has led to the discovery of a very large number of "cancer genes" (or oncogenes).
+The increasing knowledge of these cancer genes now allows the development of targeted therapies, which transforms the prospects of patient survival.
+Thus, cytogenetics has had and continues to have an essential role in the progress of cancer understanding.
+Large databases (Atlas of Genetics and Cytogenetics in Oncology and Haematology, COSMIC cancer database, Mitelman Database of Chromosome Aberrations and Gene Fusions in Cancer) allow researchers and clinicians to have the necessary corpus for their work in this field.